 A path is a single configuration of bandwidth, latency, loss, and other network properties.
-The Emulation Engine can have up to 30 separate paths.
-Each path represents a single WAN link, and all traffic using the path is aggregated over the path.
+Each Emulation Engine can have up to 15 separate paths.
+In the default single-link mode, each path represents a single WAN link, and all traffic using the path is aggregated over the path.
+If perclient emulation mode is enabled, each path represents one set of emulation parameters, but the traffic to and from each separate IP address uses a separate WAN access link with separate bandwidth.
+Except where otherwise indicated, the descriptions in this User Guide refer to the default single-link mode.